 A judge or magistrate can impose a fine as the sole punishment or in addition to another punishment.
 The court can select any amount up to the maximum fine that has been authorised by the legislature for the particular crime.
 A court might be inclined to impose a fine rather than a CCO if the offender convinces that court that a CCO would interfere with employment or the offender’s other obligations.

 Courts must take an offender’s ability to pay into account when they assess a fine.
-An offender who is seeking a fine in lieu of any other punishment should make a disclosure of finances available to the court so that an appropriate fine can be set.
+An offender who is seeking a fine instead of any other punishment should disclose finances available to the court so that an appropriate fine can be set.

 Convicted and discharged

 In some cases, the court will decide that the conviction itself is sufficient punishment.
 In those cases, the court has the option to impose no sentence.